 Director David Fincher’s latest film, Mank, is now streaming on Netflix.
 Inspired by the mysterious controversy surrounding the Citizen Kane script, Fincher follows the life story of Herman J. Mankiewicz, played by Gary Oldman.
 Where so many biopics try (and fail) to portray the larger-than-life Orson Welles, Mank is a quieter study that seeks to capture an oft-forgotten figure: the screenwriter.
 Mank depicts a distracted Welles who had little at all to do with the first draft of Citizen Kane.
 However, Fincher’s project is more expansive than simply choosing one side over the other.

-After Orson Welles hires Herman J. Mankiewicz to screenwrite his new project, Mank pens the script, bed-ridden and drinking himself half-to-death.
+After Orson Welles hires Herman J. Mankiewicz to pen his new project, Mank churns out the scrip while bed-ridden, drinking himself half-to-death.
 (Mankiewicz eventually passed at the age of 55, severely weakened by his addiction.)
 Mankiewicz appears to find inspiration in the memories of his long career in Hollywood.
 Like Citizen Kane, Mank is told through a series of flashbacks.
 With retro cuts and its black and white appearance, David Fincher’s new film is both an ode to the classical cinema that precedes it and comments on the self-imposed eminence of “the greatest movie of all time.”
 Historical easter eggs for American film buffs include cocky appearances by Louis B. Mayer, the notorious head of MGM, and indulgent scenes at the Hearst Castle which directly rival the massive sprawl of Charles Foster Kane’s Xanadu.

 Another highlight of Mank is Amanda Seyfried as William Randolph Hearst’s mistress, Marion Davies.
 Davies was long considered to be the real-life inspiration for the Citizen Kane character Susan Alexander.
-Though Susan Alexander’s name few directly from Mank’s assistant, Rita Alexander, who typed the script according to Herman J. Mankiewicz’s dictation.
+But Susan Alexander’s name comes directly from Rita Alexander, the dedicated assistant typed the script according to Herman J. Mankiewicz’s dictation.
 Rita Alexander also served as a key source to Pauline Kael as she pieced together “Raising Kane.”
 But there are two sides to every story, as Peter Bogdanovich relied on testimony from Orson Welles’s secretary, Katherine Trosper.

 So maybe you find solace in Andrew Sarris’ auteur theory and like to imagine Citizen Kane as the grand, fateful opus of an unparalleled genius.
 Or you prefer to fixate on the complex nature of Herman J. Mankiewicz’s contributions.
 Either way, you might enjoy Mank.
 Because Citizen Kane, the production and the mythology of it, continues to fascinate movie lovers.
 It’s a prime breeding ground for competing for artistic takeaways.
 It’s timelessly American for its fixation on crooked media, violent wealth, fearful death.
 It’s Orson Welles at his most wildly energetic.
 It’s the greatest film of all time.
 Even if we’re split on who wrote it.